-NOTE: PC Device (PC Laptop / Surface / MacBook) is strongly recommended as the course requires the use of spreadsheets and online statistical software (this software does not come at any cost).
-A CASIO Graphics Calculator is also strongly recommended for the probability distributions external.
+A PC Device (PC Laptop / Surface / MacBook) is strongly recommended as this course requires the use of spreadsheets and online statistical software.
+(This software does not come at any cost.)
+A CASIO Graphics Calculator is also very strongly recommended for the Probability Distributions external.

 What should I have already achieved?

 At least 12 NCEA Level 2 Mathematics and/or Statistics credits

 Merit in at least one Level 2 Mathematics or Statistics external assessment (recommended is AS91267 - Probability Methods)

 If a student does not meet the requirements of this course they will need to speak with the Curriculum Leader of Mathematics & Statistics in the first instance.

 What will I learn?